Why track your health?

 Organizing and understanding your data

-Visit summaries and lab results may not be the most easy to understand without medical knowledge.
+Visit summaries and lab results may not be the easiest to understand without medical knowledge.
 They contain a lot of acronyms and display data in a way that leaves you asking your doctor many questions in the little time you have during your visit.
 If you're interested in diving in yourself, government websites such as the CDC (Centers for Disease Control and Prevention), NIH (National Institutes of Health), HHS (Department of Health & Human Services), and MedlinePlus.gov, can provide useful information about various lab tests, conditions, health risks, and recommendations.
 If you're using Guava to track your health, it's even simpler.

 Sharing your health profile with family and doctors

 You can also consider scheduling recurring tests to observe how your health progresses over time.
 In some cases, based on your family history, genetics, age, demographics, and past tests, you may need to get certain tests and screenings more frequently if you are predisposed to certain health conditions, such as high cholesterol or diabetes.
+Therefore, Guava allows you to easily schedule lab tests that you may need from your account.

 Maintaining and improving your health doesn't happen overnight.
 Take the first step now to start managing and controlling your health.